Big Three (colleges): As an athletic association

 The first Big Three agreement in 1906 was the result of a conference on football called by President of the United States and Harvard alumnus Theodore Roosevelt in October 1905 as a result of deteriorating relations, caused once again by increasing violence of play, more recently between Harvard and Princeton.
 The agreement of June 1916, the Triple Agreement, was originally proposed by President and Princeton alumnus Woodrow Wilson in December 1909 out of a desire to reduce injuries, and took several years to come to fruition, resulting in common eligibility requirements.
 The Three Presidents' Agreement addendum of January 1923 covered financial arrangements, scouting and scholarships, among other things.
 In 1926, tensions arose once more after Princeton had shut out Harvard for three consecutive games by a cumulative score of 82-0.
 This led to a hiatus in games between Harvard and Princeton which caused Big Three competition to be suspended for eight years, although Yale continued to play both opponents during that period.

-Big Four
+Big four

-More than 150 years ago, Union College was one of the Big Four along with Harvard, Yale and Princeton.
-Student attrition due to the Civil War and a scandal over college finances led to a decline at Union that caused it to lose ground and drop from the Big Four.
+Before the American Civil War, Union College was one of a "big four" along with Harvard, Yale and Princeton.
+Student attrition due to the Civil War and a scandal over college finances led to a decline at Union that caused it to lose ground and drop from the group.